doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- You can toggle off Immersive Mining's gameplay changes by undoing these blacklist changes~~
 - Illegal Summoning
 	- NPC Crime Trigger Distance = 2000
+- Let There Be Darkness
+	- In the General and Cell Settings tab, set Cell Lighting Value Overrides to TLAD
+	- In the Light Settings tab, set the Light radius scaling slider to 120%
+	- In the same tab, disable lights without a mesh to On
 - Miscast Enhanced
 	- Ensure "Debug Mode" is disabled
 - Multi Mark & Harder Recall